GoldenAnpu/test_assignments/supervisely/split_n_merge/README.md

 18. Saves the image and checks the difference between the source file from "input" and the saved one.

 ### Results and Thoughts
-* For the **4**th paragraph, it would be great to add a check for files that OpenCV can handle.
+* For the **4**th step from above paragraph, it would be great to add a check for files that OpenCV can handle.
-* For the **5**th paragraph, it would be great to add a switch to choose how to use parameters for the rest of the images.
+* For the **5**th step from above paragraph, it would be great to add a switch to choose how to use parameters for the rest of the images.
 * Add an option to choose the sliding window type (with or without a border) and implement it in both the split and merge scripts.
 * Add directory cleanup for the "output_split" folder to avoid errors when merging:
   * On every run of "split.py", make it possible to inspect fragments after merging.